CaioNoronha/MusicAttention/README.md

 * With each hit, you get 100 points.
 There are a total of 32 notes, that is, 3200 points.
 * If you hit the note, the background will glow green, as in the following image
 * If you miss the note, the background will appear in red, as in the following image
-* It is recommended to use earphones.
+* It is recommended to use headphones.

  ## To start the game, simply press the play button.
 Good game!